TWS is a Great Training Option for Everyone

 Fill out the form to recieve a no obligation info packet.

-What Is the Difference Between Defect and Discontinuity?
+What Is the Difference Between a Discontinuity and a Defect in Welding?

 When a product has more discontinuities than its code of standards allows, the product is deemed defective and unfit for use.